junguler/firefox-dark-userContent.css/README.md

 to find your profile folder go to `about:support` click `Profile Directory` and `Open directory` - alternatively you can go to `about:profiles` click on `Root Directory` and `Open directory` depending on your os it might be called folder too (in both pages)

+once you found the profile folder create a `chrome` folder inside and put this [userContent.css](https://raw.githubusercontent.com/junguler/firefox-dark-userContent.css/main/userContent.css) file inside it and restart firefox

 set the firefox theme to dark in `about:addons` > `themes` and from there it should be a smooth experience without any white flashes before pages loading or when clicking on a link (tested under kubuntu 20.04 firefox 95)

 <br>